andrewpbray/math-391/syllabus.md

 [Probability with Applications and R](https://www.amazon.com/Probability-Applications-Robert-P-Dobrow/dp/1118241258) (2014),
 by Robert P. Dobrow.
 The textbook is backordered from the publisher, but you can access it by:

-- Purchase one of the copies in the bookstore.
+- Purchasing one of the copies in the bookstore.
-- Find one online for purchase/rent.
+- Finding one online for purchase/rent.
-- Check out the copy on reserve at the library.
+- Checking out the copy on reserve at the library.
-- Refer to the digital copy via the library website.
+- Refering to the digital copy via the library website.

 ### Class components